BA (Hons) (NFQ Level 8)

 History and Politics is a classic combination of subjects for students looking to investigate the workings of government and society in contemporary and historical perspectives.
 You will examine why society has changed and seek to understand the issues facing societies across the globe today.
 Through both subjects, the course will teach you the essential skills of writing, critical thinking, evaluating evidence, and assessing data.
-This course offers an excellent interdisciplinary preparation by combining historical research with political science and political theory.
+This course offers an excellent interdisciplinary preparation by combining historical research with political science.